parse-community/docs/_includes/js/getting-started.md

 If you haven't set up your project yet, please [head over to the QuickStart guide]({{ page.quickstart }}#js/native/blank) to get up and running.
 You can also check out our [API Reference](/Parse-SDK-JS/api/) for more detailed information about our SDK.

 The Parse platform provides a complete backend solution for your mobile application.
-Our goal is to totally eliminate the need for writing server code or maintaining servers.</p>
+Our goal is to totally eliminate the need for writing server code or maintaining servers.

 <div class='tip info'><div>
   If you're looking to build a React application with Parse, we provide a special library for that.
 All of the documentation is available at the <a href="https://github.com/ParsePlatform/ParseReact">GitHub repo</a>.